-Bangkhunphom Palace was built in 1906 as a residence for Prince Paribatra Sukhumbhand, who was the 33rd son of King Rama V. It is located off Samsen Road on the banks of the Chao Phraya river in the Dusit district.
+Bangkhunphom Palace, built in 1906 was the residence of Prince Paribatra Sukhumbhand, who was the 33rd son of King Rama V. It on Samsen Road on the banks of the Chao Phraya River in the Dusit district.
 It is one of the most beautiful and elegant palace buildings in Bangkok.
 The architectural style is mainly Baroque with Renaissance, Rococo, and Art Nouveau influences, ornamented by delicate stucco designs, Palladian windows, and fresco paintings.
 The palace is now part of the Bank of Thailand and houses a museum displaying the history of Thai coins and banknotes as well as the history of the house and its former resident.

-Upstairs is the Paribatra room which contains an exhibition on the life of the prince and displays many of his personal effects.
+Upstairs in Bangkhunphom Palace is the Paribatra room which contains an exhibition on the life of the prince and displays many of his personal effects.

-At the rear of the palace are gardens with a gazebo and a great riverside view of the Rama VIII bridge.
+At the rear of Bangkhunphom Palace are gardens with a gazebo and a great riverside view of the Rama VIII bridge.
 From the back of the palace to your left, you will see Devavesm Palace, another former royal residence which is also part of the Bank of Thailand complex though not open to the public.

 Location: 273 Samsen Road, Dusit, Bangkok.